hasura/ndc-http-recipes/recipes/ollama/README.md

-# REST Connector configuration for Ollama API
+# HTTP Connector configuration for Ollama API

 > [!NOTE]
 > The OpenAPI pull request is still in review.
 The final API schema may be different.